Name-Not-Included-Studios/bird-api-content/blog/week1.md

 ## User Dao

 This class is going to be replaced, but it stands in for a database.
-The name stands for User Data Object, and it is as basic as possible.
+The name stands for User Database Access Object, and it is as basic as possible.
 It's constructor takes in a `val users: List<User>`

 ## User Config